matpow2/cuwo/README.md

 Source
 ------

-Make sure you have Python >= 3.3 and `cython` installed on your machine, along with native compilers.
+Make sure you have Python >= 3.6, native compilers, and the following dependencies installed:

-On Python versions below 3.4, you will need `asyncio` installed.
+* `cython`
+* `pyrr`

-If you want IRC bot support, you will also need the `irc3` package
+If you want IRC bot support, you will also need the `irc3` package.

-These packages can be installed with `pip install cython irc3 asyncio`
+These packages can be installed with `pip install cython pyrr irc3`

 To build cuwo, run `python setup.py build_ext --inplace`.